arhohuttunen/coding-revolution/content/post/junit-5-parameterized-tests/index.md

 Now we can use the aggregator annotation anywhere we want to.

-## How to customize display names?
+## Customizing Parameterized Test Names

 By default, JUnit 5 parameterized tests' display names include the invocation index and String representation of all the parameters.
 However, we can customize the display name via the name attribute of the `@ParameterizedTest` annotation.